mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 When using the streaming protocol, clients MUST issue a hello or legacy hello command to each server to measure RTT every heartbeatFrequencyMS.
 The RTT command MUST be run on a dedicated connection to each server.
-For consistency, clients MAY use dedicated connections to measure RTT for all servers, even those that do not support awaitable hello or legacy hello.
+Clients MUST NOT use dedicated connections to measure RTT when the streaming protocol is not used.
 (See `Monitors MUST use a dedicated connection for RTT commands`_.)

 Clients MUST update the RTT from the hello or legacy hello duration of the initial